DavaoSecurity/DavaoSecurity/README.md

-- 👋 Hi, I’m Nathan @DavaoSecurity, and spend my working hours hacking the planet!
+- 👋 Hi, I’m Nathan @DavaoSecurity, and spend my working hours fiddling the keyboard!
 - 👀 I’m interested in all things related to ethical hacking.
-Got all of the expected certifications and 30+ years of work experience.
+Have all of the expected certifications and 30+ years of work experience.
 - 🌱 I’m currently mastering more advanced C++ and Python3, and aim to use the Raspberry Pi 5AI HAT for hacking purposes.
 - 💞️ I’m looking to collaborate on hacking projects, hacking tools, discussions, ideas ........
 - 📫 How to reach me nat@davaosecurity.com